AaronWeinberg/init/install.md

   * Additional Settings: disable all
 * Multitasking:
   * Show tabs from apps...: "Don't show tabs"
-* For Developers:
-  * File Explorer:
-    * Show file extensions: on
-    * Show hidden and system files: on
-    * Show full path in title bar: on
 ### Bluetooth and Devices:
 * Add device:
   * keyboard